Fishing Charters in Florida

 Best Time to Catch Spiny Dogfish

 Peak season: March, April.
 Also good: January, February, May, September, October, November, December.
-Right now in February, activity is good.
+Right now in April, activity is excellent.

 Seasonal Activity Chart